Close

 Research

 I work on projects to explore vaccination programme uptake and delivery in the UK.
 My research particularly focuses on underserved communities, including minority ethnic and migrant populations.
-My current projects focus on experiences of accessing routine childhood vaccines during the COVID-19 pandemic, COVID-19 vaccine views and behaviours, and COVID-19 vaccine programme delivery.
-This research is being conducted as part of the Health Protection Research Unit in Immunisation, a partnership between LSHTM and Public Health England.
+Most of my research has been conducted within the NIHR Health Protection Research Unit (HPRU) in Immunisation, a collaboration between LSHTM, the UK Health Security Agency (UKHSA) and Cambridge University.

 Research Area